Iran Aircraft Manufacturing Industries Corporation

-The original factory, built by Textron, was to produce Bell 214s of different configurations in Iran with a deal that involved several hundred helicopters and technology transfers.
-Reportedly the contract was so huge that a new Textron division had to be founded to meet Iranian demands and handle the program with Major General Delk M. Oden as president.
+The original factory, built by the US Textron company, was to produce Bell 214s of different configurations in Iran with a deal that involved several hundred helicopters and technology transfers.
+Reportedly, the contract was so large that a new Textron division had to be founded to meet Iranian demands and handle the program with Delk M. Oden as president.
 The work ended due to the Iranian Revolution and subsequent sanctions against Iran.

-Also known as

-The Iran Aircraft Manufacturing Company organization can be known as: